danielsaidi/website_danielsaidi/collections/_posts/2024/2024-01-08-sunsetting-goth-and-metal-emoji.md

 After 8 years on the App Store, the apps still make a little money every month.
 Reviews are however bad, because of the misalign between user expectation and what the apps can deliver.

-So sunsetting the apps wasn't a hard decision.
-I haven't actively worked on the apps for many years, and don't want to make money on what I fundamentally think are subpar user experiences.
+So, sunsetting the apps wasn't a hard decision.
+I haven't actively worked on them for many years, and do not want to make money on what I fundamentally think is a subpar product.

-And since there doesn't seem to be any adjustments to the limited custom keyboard APIs, I think it's time to call it a day.
+I have been waiting to see if some keyboard API updates would allow me to improve the apps, but since there doesn't seem to be any adjustments to the limited APIs, I think it's time to call it a day.

-However, even if I now say goodbye to these apps, working on them for a few weeks every now and then actually resulted in my life taking a quite drastic turn.
+I have updated the apps one final time, and will remove them from the App Store in February.
+Until then, I've made them free, so feel free to download them if you want some goth and metal in your life.

+You can download [Goth Emoji]({{page.goth}}) and [Metal Emoji]({{page.metal}}) for free from the App Store.

 ## Life changes

+Even if I now say goodbye to these apps, working on them for a few weeks every now and then actually did result in my life taking a quite drastic turn.

-Being a tech nerd at heart, my frustrations with the limited keyboard APIs triggered something inside me.
+You see, being a tech nerd at heart, my frustrations with the limited keyboard APIs triggered something inside me.
 I just had to explore the field of custom keyboards further.

-I started by creating an open-source project, into which I added all the extensions, utilities, etc. that I came up with during my work with the Goth Emoji app.
+I started by creating an open-source project, where I added all the extensions, utils, etc. that I came up with during my work with the Goth Emoji app.
 If they could help others, that'd be great.

-I then started looking into creating a basic, English keyboard, since the native APIs don't provide any views whatsoever.
+I then started looking at creating a basic, English keyboard view, since the native APIs don't provide any such views.
 The first keyboard was written in UIKit and was very limited, but worked.

-The open-source project evolved over time, and as Apple launched SwiftUI in 2019, everything came together.
-This had been the missing piece of the puzzle.
+The project evolved over time, and as Apple launched SwiftUI in 2019, everything came together.
+It was the missing piece of the puzzle.

-Being able to replace the hard to customize UIKit with the very flexible SwiftUI made it possible for me to create an almost pixel perfect keyboard view, add data-driven UI components and take the SDK further.
+Replacing the hard to customize UIKit with the very flexible SwiftUI made it possible for me to create an almost pixel perfect keyboard view, add data-driven UI components and take the SDK further.

-As [KeyboardKit]({{page.keyboardkit}}) become more and more capable, I started seeing some traction, and in 2020 I finally decided to quit my day job to work on a freelance basis, with a KeyboardKit project being my very first.
+As [KeyboardKit]({{page.keyboardkit}}) become more and more capable, I started seeing some traction, and in 2020 I decided to quit my day job to work on a freelance basis, with a KeyboardKit-related project being my very first.

-## Conclusion
+## Today

 Today, I've been a freelancer for almost 4 years.
-KeyboardKit is still evolving and I'm still learning new quirks of the many wonderful languages of our world.
+KeyboardKit is still evolving and supports 60+ languages, and features like autocomplete, dictation, etc.

-KeyboardKit has let me meet so many amazing people and companies from all over the world.
-I'm so grateful for being able to work on such an complex and exciting project.
+I'm still learning new quirks of the wonderful languages of our world on a weekly basis.
+I'm so grateful for being able to meet so many amazing people, and to work on such an complex and exciting project.

 It's truly a passion project.

-And to think that it all started with a small app for letting people pick goth-related, emoji-like stickers.
+And to think it all started with a small app for letting people pick goth-related, emoji-like stickers.
+Life surely takes you to unexpected places.